rljacobson/Mod/Memory Management.md

 # Memory Management

+## Notes

-Anything that has a defined owner can be held in an `RcCell<T>`.
-Every other reference to it should be a `WeakCell<T>`.
+Implementation Strategy: Anything that has a defined owner can be held in an `RcCell<T>`.
+Every other reference to it should be a
+`WeakCell<T>`.
 Thus, most `Rc*`s should be `Wk*`s.

+## Code Map of Ownership

+This data is far from complete.
+The two tables provide two different views.
+They describe the Maude C++ source code, not the Mod Rust source code.

 | Object              | Owned By         | Owns          | Deleted By                                       |
 |:--------------------|:-----------------|:--------------|--------------------------------------------------|